Teamwork/node-auto-launch/README.md

 ---

 Launch applications or executables at login (Mac, Windows and Linux).
-Perfect for [NW.js](https://github.com/nwjs/nw.js) and [Electron](http://electron.atom.io/) apps.
+Perfect for [NW.js](https://github.com/nwjs/nw.js) and [Electron](http://electron.atom.io/) apps (with or without Squirrel).
 Also handles Electron updates on Windows so the correct version of your app is launched when using the auto updater.

 ## Notes
  - Node V4 or greater is required.